 This Plan is a fee-for-service (FFS) plan.
 You can choose your own physicians, hospitals, and other health care providers.
+We give you a choice of enrollment in Standard Option or Value Plan.

 We reimburse you or your provider for your covered services, usually based on a percentage of the amount we allow.
 The type and extent of covered services, and the amount we allow, may be different from other plans.
 Read brochures carefully.